shocknet/Lightning.Pub/README.md

 <p></p>

-This is an alpha release of the Shockwallet backend service.<br>
+This is an alpha release of the Shockwallet backend service, providing a wrapper for [LND](https://github.com/shocknet/lnd/releases) and a daemon for a decentralized social graph over [GUN](https://gun.eco/).<br>

+Run this service on your Lightning node and connect with a mobile device or desktop browser.

+### Easy Installation

-For easy setup on your Laptop/Desktop, [a wizard is available here.](https://github.com/shocknet/wizard)
+For easy setup on your Laptop/Desktop, [a node wizard is available here.](https://github.com/shocknet/wizard)

 ### Manual Installation